Maximize your device's performance with Voltaic's high quality power solutions for IoT.

 Our small solar panels are strong, light and IPX7 waterproof.
 Each solar cell and the output wire are encapsulated in urethane and backed by an aluminum-plastic composite substrate.
 The result is a tough solar panel that will last 8-10 years in the field for air and water quality applications, smart agriculture and other remote monitoring systems.

 Compared to glass, Voltaic solar panels are extremely low-profile and easy to embed or mount onto a variety of designs.
-They are far more robust than laminate-constructed panels and the vast majority of solar panels that use epoxy or PET coatings.
+They are far more robust than laminate-constructed panels and the vast majority of solar panels that use epoxy or PET coatings.^back to top

 If you have a battery and charge circuit already designed for your application, then you easily connect our panel to your battery.

-If you need a battery with an efficient solar charge circuit, our V15 (4,000mAh) and V44 (12,000mAh) have been designed with IoT applications in mind.
+If you need a battery with an efficient solar charge circuit, our V15 (4,000mAh), V50 (12,800mAh), and V88 (24,000mAh) have been designed with IoT applications in mind.
 Besides charging efficiently from solar, both batteries have an Always On function that a) keeps the battery output on, even if nothing is drawing power on the other end for extended periods of time and b) features a smart restart -- if the battery is completely drained, the battery doesn’t turn on again until it builds up a reasonable buffer of power.
-This keeps the application from bouncing on and off quickly in extreme low light conditions.
+This keeps the application from bouncing on and off quickly in extreme low light conditions.^back to top

-The most power intensive systems tend to be systems communicating via WiMax, 2G, 3G, 4G cellular and satellite communication networks back to the network.
+The most power intensive systems tend to be systems communicating via WiMax, 2G, 3G, 4G cellular and satellite communication networks back to the network.^back to top

 There are a lot of variables based on the design of the system.
 In general, power is driven by: